dawson-brown/Cryptopals/README.md

-# My crypto library
+# Cryptopals

-This is various projects I've been working on related to cryptography.

-So far included:
-   -some completed cryptopals challenges
+These are my solutions to the cryptopals challenges
-   -my own c implementation of AES